thugmba/CG/Word.md

 3. **Final Check:**
    - Ensure all text is visible and readable
    - Verify all alignments are correct
-   - Confirm header row stands out with formatting
+   - Confirm the header row stands out with formatting
    - Check that column widths are appropriate

 4. Save two versions: